deliaswe/weather-dashboard/README.md

 ## Credits
-API was created from https://home.openweathermap.org/api_keys to attain the weather forcast with real time.
+API was created from https://home.openweathermap.org/api_keys to obtain the weather forcast with real time.

 ## License
 N/A